AAInventoryManager/Inventory-Manager/APP_REFERENCE.md

-# Inventory Manager — App Reference
+# Inventory Manager by Modulus Software, LLC — App Reference

 This repository is a single‑page web app (mostly in `index.html`) for managing an inventory, generating low‑stock reports, and building/sending material orders.
 This document describes the UI layout, features, modals, and the major event listeners/behaviors.